isubit/iastate_theme/README.md

 # IASTATE Drupal 9 Theme

+As of 1 May 2023, this theme will no longer be updated.

 IASTATE is a responsive, 'born accessible' Drupal 9 theme.
-It is an implementation of the [IASTATE theme](http://theme.iastate.edu) which provides the Iowa State University look and feel.
+It was an implementation of the old [IASTATE theme](http://theme.iastate.edu) which provided the Iowa State University look and feel.

-For questions or support, please contact websupport@iastate.edu
+For questions, please contact websupport@iastate.edu

 ## Base Theme
 This is a base theme for a Drupal 9 basic installation.
 Any customization should be done in a [Drupal 9 subtheme](https://www.drupal.org/docs/8/theming-drupal-8/creating-a-drupal-8-sub-theme-or-sub-theme-of-sub-theme).

-TODO: Provide a blank subtheme example.

 ## Theme Documentation
 More detailed documentation can be found at this [repository's wiki](https://github.com/isubit/iastate_theme/wiki/)